 We are frequently asked if we have any tips for making a DIY version of our Hicat® units so we've put together the following notes for making a Polecat.

-The following notes & images are from our Fabrication Guide, which was developed for our partner manufacturing production so we've done our best to adapt the fabrication instructions for this DIY project in terms of tools & techniques.
+The following notes & images are from our Fabrication Guide, which was developed for our partner manufacturing production so we've adapted these as instructions for this DIY project in terms of tools & techniques.

-There's also a DIY Kit of standard parts, fixings & tools that can be purchase using the form at the bottom of the page to help complete this DIY project.
+There's also a DIY Kit of standard parts, fixings & tools that can be purchased using the link at the bottom of the page to help complete this DIY project.

 The DIY Kit includes the following Starter & Install Packs plus we've also listed the materials, tools & other bits that you will need to complete your Polecat:

 1 19mm Flat Wood Drill Bit

 2 Plasterboard Fixings

 2 Ceiling Connectors

 Carpet (ceiling height +200mm by 3.5x outside tube Ø)